ycantill/github-search/README.md

+## Before run

-Before run the project please create a personal github token with public repository permission https://github.com/settings/tokens
+Please create a personal github token with public repository permission https://github.com/settings/tokens

-Then create a environment variable REACT_APP_GITHUB_TOKEN with the previous token created as value.
+Then create an environment variable called REACT_APP_GITHUB_TOKEN with the previous token created as value.

-## Available Scripts
+## Run the project

 In the project directory, you can run: